codio/knowledge/source/instructors/admin/organization/prompt-management.rst

 Using Wildcards to Reference Files in Custom Assistants
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can use wildcards to reference files.
 These are useful when your assignments contain files with different names.
-Wildcards follow standard glob patterns (e.g., * matches any characters).
+Wildcards follow standard glob patterns (e.g., * matches zero or more characters).

 .. note:: When multiple files match, the first match in alphabetical order is selected.